komlog-io/komlogd/docs/en/api.rst

 **It is mandatory to include the time zone and maximum precision is milliseconds**.

-.. _impulse_methods:
+.. _transfer_methods:

-Impulse methods
+Transfer methods
 ---------------

 You can execute a function every time a metric is updated.
-We call this type of functions *impulse methods*.
+We call this type of functions *transfer methods*.

-To create impulse methods, simply add the *@impulsemethod* decorator to the function.
+To create transfer methods, simply add the *@transfermethod* decorator to the function.
 You can pass the following parameters to the decorator:

 * **uris**: list with metrics uris we want to subscribe our method to.